EurocoinPay/EurocoinCash/README.md

 **4. Recompile the binaries**

 Recompile everything again.
-Your coin code is ready now.
-Make an announcement for the potential users and enjoy!
+The coin code is ready now.

 ## Building CryptoNote